 Prior to 2018-19, the school district sold its delinquent taxes to a third-party entity for a lump sum payment determined annually.
-However, the district opted not to enter into this sale in the 2018-19 school year.
-2018 delinquent real estate taxes are collected by the county and remitted directly to the school district.
+However, the district opted not to enter into this sale beginning in the 2018-19 school year.
+2018 and beyond delinquent real estate taxes are collected by Portnoff Law Associates, Ltd. and remitted directly to the school district.